KxSystems/docs/docs/cloud/azure/architecture.md

 financial use cases, data may be ingested from B-pipe (Bloomberg), or Elektron (Refinitiv) or any exchange that provides a data API.
 Often the streaming data is available on a pub-sub component such as Kafka, or Solace, which are popular for having an open-source interface to kdb+.
-The datafeeds are in a proprietary format, but always one KX has familiarity with.
+The datafeeds are in a proprietary format, but always one with which KX has familiarity.
 Usually this means a feed handler just needs to be aware of the specific data format.
 Due to the flexible architecture of KX most, if not all, underlying kdb+ processes that constitute the system can be placed anywhere in this architecture.
 For example,